Dutch Mountain Trail - 101 km

 Days: 3

-Tip: the Netherlands can be a rainy place, but don't let it stop you from exploring its nature.
-Prepare with proper rainwear, and you're good to go!
+Tip: The Netherlands can be rainy, but don’t let that stop you from exploring nature.
+Be sure to bring a good rain jacket — and you're ready to go!

-The complete Veluwe Zwerfpad trail is 374 km long and worthwhile if you're looking for a longer challenge.
-Here, we highlight the first stage, from Arnhem to Lunteren.
+The full Veluwe Zwerfpad is 374 km long and absolutely worth it if you're looking for a longer challenge.
+Here, we focus on the first stage: from Arnhem to Lunteren.
 The distance is perfect for a weekend trip, as you can easily split the 56 km into 2 or 3 stages.

-The Veluwe is a protected nature reserve and home to animals such as red deer, foxes, and wild boars.
-The complete trail passes vast areas of drifting sands, expansive heathlands, and rolling hills of the Veluwe.
-But also in the first stage you're presented with a variety of landscapes.
-The trail leads through the beautiful city park of Arnhem to the heather fields of Wolfheze.
-The trail is easy to follow by the yellow/red markings.
+The Veluwe is a protected nature reserve and home to wildlife such as red deer, foxes, and wild boars.
+The full route leads through vast areas of drifting sand, expansive heathlands, and gently rolling hills.
+Even just the first stage offers varied landscapes.
+The trail runs from Arnhem’s beautiful city park to the heathlands of Wolfheze, and is easy to follow via yellow/red markers.

 Days: 2–3